Thousands of Years of History

 Ancient Times: The Start of Trossachs Christianity

 It is likely that St. Kessog was one of, or the person, to bring Christianity to the Trossachs and potentially preached on many spots that we now have present buildings of worship.
+However, it was to be 13 centuries before the people of the Trossachs had a comfortable, indoor place to worship.

 Medieval Times: ‘In the Open Air’